TreeTechDev/sgwfc-gene-python/README.md

 make server
 ```

-Should be up and running on http://localhost:8080
+Should be up and running on http://localhost:4200

 ### Prefect Agent

 ```
 make agent
 ```
-This command will create a new worker called `sgwfc-gene` on Prefect and start an Agent to run workflows
+This command will create a new worker called `sgwfc-gene` on Prefect and start an Worker (was called Agent) to run workflows

 ### Register Workflow

-Everytime you change the workflow you need to run this command to register it to Prefect
+Everytime you change the workflow requirements you need to run this command to register it to Prefect.
+Workflow code is already mounted inside agent and every change in your pc changes agent too

 ```
 make flow